 Are you an exclusive pumper with a baby past the newborn stage?
-Below are some FAQs about exclusively pumping for an older baby (over three months old):
+Below are some FAQs about exclusively pumping for an older baby (over three months old).

 How often should I pump?

-For reference, here is how many times I pumped each day with my son at different ages (here are some sample pumping schedules):
+For reference, here are the number of times I pumped each day with my son at different ages (here are some sample pumping schedules):

 - 14 months (and pregnant again): weaned